Christian Coleman: 2019

 Coleman skipped the 2019 indoor season in order to be fully prepared for the long outdoor season ahead.

-Coleman began his 2019 season with a quick 9.86s in the 100 meters at the IAAF Diamond League event in Shanghai, China.
+Coleman began his 2019 season with a quick 9.86 s in the 100 meters at the IAAF Diamond League event in Shanghai, China.
 However, he was beaten on the line by compatriot Noah Lyles, who finished in the same time.
 He then won the 100 meters in Oslo, Norway in a world-leading 9.85.
 He ran his first 200-meter race in two years at the Golden Spike meet in Ostrava, Czech Republic, finishing second to Canada's Andre de Grasse in 19.97 seconds.
-Next, Coleman won the 100m at the Prefontaine Classic in 9.81 seconds, lowering his world lead and beating world champion Justin Gatlin, who finished second in a seasons best of 9.87.
+Next, Coleman won the 100 m at the Prefontaine Classic in 9.81 seconds, lowering his world lead and beating world champion Justin Gatlin, who finished second in a season's best of 9.87.

 In August 2019, the United States Anti-Doping Agency temporarily banned Coleman under anti-doping whereabouts rules, on the basis that he had missed three drug tests in a 12-month period.
 This would have resulted in a two-year ban excluding him from both the 2019 World Athletics Championships and the 2020 Tokyo Olympic Games.
 Coleman successfully appealed the decision on the basis that under the World Anti-Doping Agency's International Standard for Testing and Investigations, a first missed test should be backdated to the first day of that testing quarter (April 1, 2018 in Coleman's case).
 As Coleman's third whereabouts failure came on April 26, 2019, this meant he had missed two tests within any given 12-month period.
 The whereabouts failures, suspension, and subsequent successful appeal could have remained private but the news was leaked to the public prior to the World Championships.

-On September 28, 2019, Coleman won the final of the men's 100m at the World Championships in Doha, Qatar setting a personal best time of 9.76 seconds.
+On September 28, 2019, Coleman won the final of the men's 100 m at the World Championships in Doha, Qatar setting a personal best time of 9.76 seconds.
 That time makes Coleman the sixth fastest man in history, as well as the third fastest American in history.
-He subsequently withdrew from the 200m at the same event, preventing him attempting a sprint double.
+He subsequently withdrew from the 200 m at the same event, preventing him attempting a sprint double.